 We were active towards legislators and other decision-makers in the Nordic countries and the rest of Europe, as well as in North America.
 With other industry players, we continued to emphasize the necessity to maintain a broad raw material base for biofuels production to effectively combat climate change.
-This work seemed to pay off as the agreement on EU Renewable Energy Directive for 2021-2030 (RED II) set an EU-wide target of 32% for renewables in upheld the current broad raw material base for sustainable biofuels.
+This work seemed to pay off as the agreement on EU Renewable Energy Directive for 2021-2030 (RED II) set an EU-wide target of 32% for renewables in 2030 and 14% for renewables in transport in 2030, and upheld the current broad raw material base for sustainable biofuels.